IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_cluster_worker_pool.rst

     (Required for new resource) The unique name for the new IBM Cloud Satellite cluster

-  flavor (False, str, None)
-    The flavor defines the amount of virtual CPU, memory, and disk space that is set up in each worker node

-  disk_encryption (False, bool, None)
-    Disk encryption for worker node

   isolation (False, str, None)
     None

-  worker_count (False, int, None)
-    Specify the desired number of workers per zone in this worker pool

   entitlement (False, str, None)